GregDMeyer/IT8951/README.md

  - `sudo` no longer required
  - requires neither the `bcm2835` C library nor the `spidev` Python module
  - data transfer is way faster than before!

+### Hacking

+If you modify `spi.pyx`, make sure to set the `USE_CYTHON` environment variable before building---otherwise your changes will not be compiled into `spi.c`.